spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 title: Loki Documentation | Loki Wallets Overview.
 description: The Loki wallets are a gateway into private decentralised transactions and communications.
-They allow you to hold private keys, secure or mine Loki, and trade peer-to-peer.
+They allow you to hold private keys, secure or mine Loki, and trade cryptocurrency peer-to-peer.

 # Loki Wallets
 The Loki wallets are a gateway into private decentralised transactions and communications.
 They allow you to hold private keys, secure or mine Loki, and trade peer-to-peer.